Storyfall

 1. Open the Audio Panel.

-2. Switch to the My Library tab.
+2. Switch to the Library tab.

 3. Click Add to story next to any track.